 When are applications due?
 Can I send my transcript at a later date?

-Applications for the 2024 Summer Scholars Program were due on February 23.
+Applications for the 2025 Summer Scholars Program will open in early January and close on February 21.

 I am a graduate student.
 Can I still apply after I have completed my graduate degree?